paddymul/buckaroo/docs/source/contributing.rst

 .. _Contributing:

 ====================
-Contributing to DCEF
+Contributing to Buckaroo
 ====================

-DCEF is actively looking for contributors.
+Buckaroo is actively looking for contributors.
 All forms of participation are welcome, from bug reports, to suggestions, to code contributions.

 Developing in the Jupyter Lab environment
 =========================================

-The easiest way to develop and contribute to DCEF is to add ``Commands``.
-When I use DCEF to clean and explore a new dataset, I firt try to use the built in DCEF commands in the UI.
-When I want to perform a manipulation that doesn't yet exist in DCEF, I first drop down to raw pandas/python like I would before DCEF...
+The easiest way to develop and contribute to Buckaroo is to add ``Commands``.
+When I use Buckaroo to clean and explore a new dataset, I firt try to use the built in Buckaroo commands in the UI.
+When I want to perform a manipulation that doesn't yet exist in Buckaroo, I first drop down to raw pandas/python like I would before Buckaroo...
 Then I figure out how to expose that functionality as a ``Command``.
 While working with manatee data, I recognized that a column was probably date times, but a ``to_datetime``  ``Command`` didn't exist.
 So I wrote one.

 .. code-block:: python